Asgill Affair: Washington's solution

 On 27 May 1782, lots were drawn at the Black Bear Tavern, Lancaster, Pennsylvania, with Asgill's name being drawn by a drummer boy, together with the paper marked "Unfortunate", which put him under threat of execution.
 Asgill's fellow officer, Major James Gordon, protested in the strongest terms to both General Washington and Benjamin Lincoln, the Secretary of War, that this use of a lottery was illegal.
 In reporting the result to Carleton, Gordon also noted that "The delicate manner, in which General Hazen communicated his orders to the British officers, shows him to be a man of real feeling, and the mild treatment the prisoners have met with since we came to this place deserves the warmest acknowledgements of every British officer".

 According to William M. Fowler, as soon as Washington had given the order to take a hostage, he realised that what he had done was morally suspect and likely illegal.
 While Congress endorsed Washington's actions, others disagreed and Alexander Hamilton considered them "repugnant, wanton and unnecessary".
-According to historian Peter Henriques, Washington made a serious error of judgement in deciding to revenge the murder of Joshua Huddy by sending a Conditional British officer to the gallows, writing: "Indeed the general's major error in judgment triggered the ensuing crisis."
+Historian Peter Henriques described it as a serious error of judgement - "Indeed the general's major error in judgment triggered the ensuing crisis."

-After lots had been drawn on 27 May 1782, Hazen, who had been in charge of the proceedings, wrote to Washington to inform him that as he had ordered, a young captain had been selected and was on his way to Philadelphia, accompanied by Major James Gordon, though Martha Abel reports that Asgill stayed that night in Gordon's rooms and the pair did not depart until the following day.
+Hazen, who had been in charge of the proceedings, wrote to Washington to inform him that as he had ordered, a young captain had been selected and was on his way to Philadelphia, accompanied by Major James Gordon, though Asgill stayed that night in Gordon's rooms and the pair did not depart until the following day.
 In the final paragraph of his letter, Hazen told Washington that Gordon had identified two possible unconditional prisoners, describing the potential replacements for Asgill as "of the Description which your Excellency wishes, and at first ordered".
 Hazen concluded: "It have [sic] fallen to my Lot to superintend this melancholy disagreeable Duty, I must confess I have been most sensible affected with it, and [do] most sincerely wish that the Information here given may operate in favour of Youth, Innocence, and Honour".
-Abel writes that "Hazen had arranged money for the group’s expenses on the journey, and provided names of influential people in Philadelphia who might offer assistance.
-It is reported that he even told the dragoons to follow all of Major Gordon's orders that did not affect the security of the prisoner".
+There was money for the group’s expenses on the journey, and they had been given names of influential people in Philadelphia who might offer assistance.
+"It is reported that he even told the dragoons to follow all of Major Gordon's orders that did not affect the security of the prisoner".
 From Philadelphia, Asgill was sent on to Chatham, New Jersey.
+Asgill was initially held at the house of Elias Dayton, but subsequently at Timothy Day's Tavern.